Okino's mirror set of U3D import and export converter

 This export converter saves out files in the U3D file format, including meshes, materials, hierarchy, lights, cameras, animation, skeletons (bones) and skinned meshes.
 The Adobe® Acrobat® PDF viewer does not support all of these entities, particularly skinned meshes.

-Once a U3D file has been created it can then be embedded into Adobe Acrobat PDF files (v7 or newer) using
+Once a U3D file has been created it can then be embedded into Adobe Acrobat PDF files using

 the Adobe Acrobat® Pro program.
-For Acrobat v9 you will need to use 'Adobe Acrobat Pro Extended v9'
+For the older Acrobat v9 you will need to use 'Adobe Acrobat Pro Extended v9'

 in order to embed U3D files within PDF files.
 The menu item is the "Tools / Multimedia / 3D Tool" command.